← Papers

 Public Reading Room

-Ratified — v1.2Last updated — Editorial Board Meeting #013
+Ratified — v1.4Last updated — Editorial Board Meeting #015

-Constitutional dependencies — Manifesto · Principles I, II, IV, V, VII, VIII · Project Provenance VII · Monument Specification V, VI, VII, VIII · Governance IV, VII
+Constitutional dependencies — Manifesto · Principles I, II, IV, V, VI, VII, VIII · Project Provenance VII · Monument Specification V, VI, VII, VIII · Governance IV, VII

 The Atlas Papers